Crux and long cycles in graphs: Random subgraphs

 where $d_T(u,v)$ is the distance in $T$, since then w.h.p.\ at least one of these $\ep k$ edges is present, say $uv$, and creates a cycle of length at least $(1-20\ep)k^2$ together with the path in $T$ from $u$ to $v$.
 Thus we assume from now on that \eqref{one} is not true for any set $R$.

+The property described above means that $uv\in Q$ with $u\in V(T)$ already implies $d_T(u,v)<\infty$, and that the distance requirement in \eqref{one} only rules out some descendants and ancestors of $u$ that are too close.
+Note also that every ancestor of $u$ has a different distance to $u$.

-A vertex is \textit{full} if it has at least $(1-\ep)k$ incident edges in $Q$.
-Standard concentration inequalities show that w.h.p. at most $2n/p=o(kn)$ edges are revealed in the whole process; and so w.h.p.\ all but $o(n)$ vertices are \textit{full}.
+A vertex is \textit{full} if it has at least $(1-\ep)k$ incident edges in $Q$, meaning that most of the edges incident with $v$ were never explored.
+As the forest $T$ has at most $n-1$ edges, standard concentration inequalities show that w.h.p.\ at most $2n/p=o(kn)$ edges are revealed in the whole process; and so w.h.p.\ all but $o(n)$ vertices are {full}.
+We may therefore assume in what follows that all but $o(n)$ vertices are {full}.